 5. George Reeves (1914-1959)

 “Knock the ‘T’ off the Can’t.” – George Reeves

-The original Superman, George Reeves, was cast as the “Man of Steel” in the TV series ‘The Adventures of Superman‘.
-He also played a side role in the critically acclaimed ‘Gone With the Wind’ that premiered in 1939.
+The original Superman, George Reeves, was cast as the “Man of Steel” in the TV series ‘The Adventures of Superman.’
+He also played a side role in the critically acclaimed ‘Gone With the Wind,’ which premiered in 1939.
 With his role in the ‘Superman’ series, he gained immense popularity but later wanted to explore new avenues by pursuing other roles.

 4. Margaux Hemingway (1954–1996)

 “If you are at one with your body, then you are at one with yourself.” – Margaux Hemingway

 Granddaughter of renowned writer Ernest Hemingway, who ended his life in 1961, Margaux Hemingway is mostly known for her role in the movie ‘Lipstick.’
 Despite its bad reviews, over the years, the film has gained quite a cult following of its own.
 She was later seen in a couple of other movies and was also featured on the cover of many fashion magazines.